History of Andrew McCutchen in Timeline

 On January 20, 2023, Andrew McCutchen signed a one-year, $5 million contract to return to the Pittsburgh Pirates.

-On April 7, 2023, Andrew McCutchen made his return to PNC Park at the Pirates' home opener, receiving a standing ovation before his first at bat.
+On April 7, 2023, Andrew McCutchen made his return to PNC Park at the Pirates' home opener and received a standing ovation before his first at-bat.

 December 20, 2023: McCutchen Re-Signs with Pirates

-On December 20, 2023, Andrew McCutchen signed a one-year, $5 million contract to remain with the Pittsburgh Pirates, with plans to play at least two more seasons and retire as a Pirate.
+On December 20, 2023, Andrew McCutchen signed a one-year, $5 million contract to remain with the Pittsburgh Pirates.
+He expressed his intent to play for at least two more seasons and retire as a Pirate.

 March 9, 2024: Birth of Second Daughter, Italia

-On March 9, 2024, Andrew McCutchen and his wife welcomed their second daughter, Italia.
+On March 9, 2024, Andrew McCutchen and his wife Maria welcomed their second daughter, Italia.

-On April 14, 2024, Andrew McCutchen hit his 300th career home run, a two-run shot off of Philadelphia Phillies reliever Ricardo Pinto.
+On April 14, 2024, Andrew McCutchen hit his 300th career home run against the Philadelphia Phillies.

-On December 23, 2024, Andrew McCutchen re-signed with the Pittsburgh Pirates on a one-year, $5 million contract.
+On December 23, 2024, Andrew McCutchen signed a one-year, $5 million contract to return with the Pittsburgh Pirates for the 2025 season.

-June 1, 2025: Ties Roberto Clemente on Pirates Home Run List
+June 1, 2025: McCutchen Ties Clemente on Pirates HR List

-On June 1, 2025, Andrew McCutchen hit his fourth home run of the season, tying with Roberto Clemente for third place on the Pirates franchise home run list with 240 home runs.
+On June 1, 2025, Andrew McCutchen hit his fourth home run of the season, tying Roberto Clemente for third place on the Pirates' franchise home run list with 240 home runs.

 On June 8, 2025, Andrew McCutchen recorded his 2,200th career hit against the Philadelphia Phillies, becoming the 190th player in MLB history to reach this milestone.